 💚 Healthy quince jam

-I'm making them a little healthier (sorry mum) in the sense that I chose to use healthier sugars, or honey as opposed to caster sugar which was the only sugar available when I was a kid.
+I'm making them a little healthier (sorry, mum) in the sense that I always choose healthier sugars or honey as opposed to caster sugar, which was the only sugar available when I was a kid.
 I also reduce the sugar amount significantly since I make small batches (one or two fruits at a time).

-If you have not had quince jam, quince jelly, or any quince preserves before, make this jam as part of an exploration into the world of food preservation that has been on the rise in recent years.
+If you have never tried quince jam, quince jelly, or any quince preserves before, make this jam as part of your exploration into the world of food preservation, which has been on the rise in recent years.

 Preservation and homecooked food, make-your-own-everything, from scratch to know what you are eating exactly.
 Supermarket preserves are convenient but are not to be compared and don't even come close to homemade ones.